 I have an awesome family that is very supportive and close.
-We love nature and creating.
+We all love nature and creating.
 I've studied writing, aromatherapy, furniture refinishing, restoration of dolls and porcelain, perfumery, a bit of botany the old way ( while I lived in Alaska by hiking and researching every plant!) and many creative arts.
-I've worked in the banking industry, health care, sales, had an antique furniture shop with family and friends, had a refinishing business, worked briefly for the film industry, made chandeliers, pillows, shabby and chic style, sachets and soaps and sold them on Ebay and Etsy.
-During all that, I have been a lover of scent.
-I have been perfuming for several years now and during wedding season, I also make wedding favors (botanical seed bombs) and have many other interests and hobbies including making weird dolls.
+I've worked in banking, health care, sales, had an antique furniture shop with family and friends, had a refinishing business, worked briefly for the film industry, made chandeliers, pillows, shabby and chic style, sachets and soaps and sold them on Ebay and Etsy.
+During all that, I have been a lover of scent and been perfuming for several years now.
+I have many other interests and hobbies including making weird dolls.

-But, I love naturals so much more.
-Having lived in B.C., summered at the beach in Washington, traveled the west with family, lived briefly in Colorado, five years in Alaska, and live in the inland North West, primitive nature is something I know, and can't live without.
+Having lived in B.C., summered at the beach on the coast of Washington, traveled the west with family, visited in Colorado, five years in Alaska, and live in the inland North West, primitive nature is something I know, and can't live without.
 The lushness of these places is reflected in my creative work.
-But, I do love visiting the big cities for their culture and most importantly, my wonderful family.
-I grew up in the Vancouver area of B.C.

 The fragrances of the forests, meadows and farmlands permeate here, and are amazing.
 There are great fields of grass in summer, the roads are lined with daisies and wild flowers, tall grasses and the rivers are clean, clear, and abundant with fish.
-The Cottonwood and Alder in the Spring smell amazing, the Fir and Pine all year long….
-I wish I could capture some of the unique scents out there in the wild but alas, not everything can be bottled.
+The Cottonwood and Alder in the Spring smell amazing, the Fir and Pine all year long.... and the abundant cedar and pine that surround us, after a hot Summer day, fill the air with amazing scent.
+If only to capture some of the unique scents out there in the wild but alas, not everything can be bottled.

-In Fall and Winter, the fog, the snow, the hanging mist, is beautiful and has it's own scents.
+In Fall and Winter, the fog, the snow, the hanging mist on the forest, is beautiful and has it's own scents.

-I have a home perfumery where I study and make perfumes, and an office where I can sit and work on the website.
-That’s my hand pouring more perfume on the towelette than in the containers!
+I have a home perfumery where only I go to study and make perfumes, and an office where I can sit and work on the website and package up the goodies.

 Thank you for visiting!